computational-psychology/stimupy/manuscript/paper.md

 or they may be used to probe any other aspect of visual processing.
-Stimupy is a free and open-source Python package which allows the user to create visual stimuli of different complexity as they are commonly used in the study of visual perception.
+Stimupy is a free and open-source Python package which allows the user to create visual stimuli of different complexity as they are commonly used in the study of visual perception (\autoref{fig:example}).

 Stimupy provides functions to generate: